garden-io/garden/docs/using-garden/config-templates.md

 ### Sharing templates

-If you have multiple projects it can be useful to have a central repository containing module templates, that can then be used in all your projects.
+If you have multiple projects it can be useful to have a central repository containing action and module templates, that can then be used in all your projects.

 To do that, simply place your `ConfigTemplate` configs in a repository (called something like `garden-templates`) and reference it as a remote source in your projects: